GoDaddy provides out-of-the box basic support for forwarding your domain. Unfortunately it's missing important features

 Add your domain you wish to redirect.
 For our example, we have a domain with GoDaddy 'redirect-pizza-example.xyz'.
 Add the domain to the 'Source URL' field.
 We recommend adding www & the apex (non-www).

-You see the DNS spinning, and the detected & required values are different.
+You see the DNS 'checking' as the detected & required values are different.

 Step 3: Navigating to GoDaddy

 Then, scroll to the bottom and press 'Manage DNS'.
 This opens the DNS Management screen.
 Your screen should look something like this:

 Go to the bottom of the Domain Manager, press on the delete link next to forward and confirm this action.

 A confirmation message should appear that this is disabled.

 The edit button after the '@' record should now be visible.
 If not, you need to refresh the page.

 Next up is the 'www' record.
 By default, a 'www' CNAME is created which points to '@'.
-This works just fine, but we recommend changing this value to 'edge.redirect.pizza'.
+This will work, but we recommend changing this value to 'edge.redirect.pizza'.

 That's everything in the GoDaddy Domain Manager.
 You can close this tab now.
 To confirm, it should look something like this: